System Integration through Network Governance in NHS Place-based Partnerships (SYNC)

 Please send your academic CV, degree transcripts/certificates, two academic references, and a covering letter by email to sbs-phd@york.ac.uk.

 The covering letter should explain your suitability for the PhD Project with reference to your academic background and interests, as well as the essential and desirable criteria listed.
-Please ensure that the subject title of your email and covering letter clearly indicate the PhD Project to which you are applying.
-The deadline for receipt of applications is 17:00 (UK time) on Friday 31 May 2024.
+Please ensure that the subject title of your email and covering letter clearly indicate that you are applying for the SYNC project scholarship.
+The deadline for receipt of applications is 17:00 (UK time) on Friday 26 July 2024.
 Applications received after the deadline will not be considered.

-If you are shortlisted for the post you will be called for an interview via zoom in the week commencing 10 June 2024.
+If you are shortlisted for the post you will be called for an interview via zoom at the end of July / early August (date tbc)

 How we allocate